nftmakerio/Smart-Contract-Revenue-Sharing/README.md

 addr_test1vz2wnmjhkvg6t59uh8q39svqq4cms6vdyha802apqwvstuq80a88a
 ```

-If you're testing on the mainnet, you'll need to send some ada to that address from your wallet (or have someone else send it).
+If you're testing on the mainnet, you'll need to send some Ada to that address from your wallet (or have someone else send it).

-If you're testing on the testnet, you can go to the faucet <https://testnets.cardano.org/en/testnets/cardano/tools/faucet/> and send ada to that address.
+If you're testing on the testnet, you can go to the faucet <https://testnets.cardano.org/en/testnets/cardano/tools/faucet/> and send Ada to that address.

 Wait a bit and check that the funds are available